JanssenProject/jans/jans-shibboleth-idp/docs/openapi_design_spec.md

 ### 5.8 Out-of-band file staging service (scope stub)

-The `FILE` upload token (D8/D17) is produced by a small, **TR-agnostic** file-staging capability that is **out of scope for this spec** and will get its **own OpenAPI spec and module** when built.
+The `FILE` upload token (D8/D17) is produced by a small, **TR-agnostic** file-staging capability that is **out of scope for this spec**.
+Its own OpenAPI spec is drafted at `trust-adapters/src/main/resources/openapi/file-staging-api.yaml` (the serving module is still pending).
 Recorded here so the seam is explicit and stays clean:

 - **Peer capability, not a TR sub-resource.** It is **not** under `/v1/trust/...`; it lives at a neutral base (e.g. `/v1/files`) so future consumers — other jans API services that POST JSON-plus-file — can reuse it